JayIssuree/CV/README.md

 **mPowr Publishing** (May 2021 - Present)
 *Software Developer*

+Deployed full-stack web applications on cPanel.
+I learnt about setting up domains, subdomains, users, databases and other intricacies of hosting services.
+Created APIs in PHP/MySQL to talk to React.
+Updated the design of webpages using Bootstrap and WordPress.
+Created documentation to explain technical concepts and how to use the applications to those with a non-technical background.

 Being the only person with a tech background in the small company (5 people), I was responsible for reasearching what languages/frameworks were best suited for the task at hand.
 I had to quickly learn the new frameworks and singlehandedly develop the tools that also integrated with the existing tech stack.

-Developed documentation and explained technical concepts to those with a non-technical background.

-Deployed web applications on cPanel.
-I learnt about setting up domains, subdomains, users and databases as part of the hosting service.
-Created APIs in PHP/MySQL to talk to React.
-Updated the design of webpages using Bootstrap and WordPress.
+I was responsible for automating psychological paradigms and questionnaires to enhance and use alongside course materials and books.
+With the aim of developing a personalised user experience and dashboard.

+Examples include:
+- Mood tracker with graphical representation over time.
+- Daily questionnaire where users answer a question over a period of time.
+At the end the user is presented with their 3 main habits.
+- Incorporating all of the above into a personalized, easy to use dashboard.

 <a name="Skills">
   <h2 align="left"> Skills <a href="#top"><img src="https://miro.medium.com/max/704/1*1Ton78FSdk68hl531ohL7w.png" height="20" width="20"></a></h2>